-The curiosity surrounding the paleo diet has been luring many people into making a lifestyle switch; but it still leaves many people questioning whether or not going paleo is the right choice for them and how beneficial it can be.
+The curiosity surrounding the paleo diet has been luring many people into making a lifestyle switch, but it still leaves many people questioning whether or not going paleo is the right choice for them and how beneficial it can be.
 For people who are living with diabetes, making sudden dietary changes can be risky.
 The benefits of a paleo diet can also be beneficial to those with diabetes but for some, not having the right balance when switching to a new diet can also be dangerous.

-In a study published by, Bio Med Central, marked improvements in glycemic control and several cardiovascular risk factors were shown in patients with type 2 diabetes who were advised to follow a paleo diet, in comparison to other diabetic diet plans.
-The study consisted of 13 patients with type 2 diabetes, that were instructed to eat a paleo diet based on lean meats, fruits, vegetables, root vegetables, eggs, and nuts; as well as diabetic aimed diet designed on accordance with recommended dietary guidelines.
+In a study published by, Bio Med Central marked improvements in glycemic control and several cardiovascular risk factors were shown in patients with type 2 diabetes who were advised to follow a paleo diet, in comparison to other diabetic diet plans.
+The study consisted of 13 patients with type 2 diabetes, that were instructed to eat a paleo diet based on lean meats, fruits, vegetables, root vegetables, eggs, and nuts; as well as diabetic aimed diet designed in accordance with recommended dietary guidelines.
 The study was monitored for 2 consecutive 3-month periods, along with, a four-day weighed food record.
 The participants of the study recorded their subjective rating of satiety.
 The satiety quotients were calculated as the intra-meal quotient of change in satiety during a meal and the amount of consumed energy or weight of food and drink consumed for that specific meal.
-All of the participants in the study answered the same group of question in a survey following each diet.
+All of the participants in the study answered the same group of questions in a survey following each diet.

 The results concluded that participants were equally satiated on both diets.
 The paleo diet resulted in a greater feeling of fullness from energy per meal, energy density per meal, and glycemic load per meal.
 The conclusion was that the paleo diet resulted to be more satiating per calorie in comparison to a specific diabetic diet in patients with type 2 diabetes.
 The paleo diet was found to be instrumental in weight loss, though the test subjects did find that it was hard to adhere to.